cfdemons/AIRTUKT/README.md

 ./uninstall.sh
 ```

-This will unisntall both dependencies and the enviroment.
+This will unisntall both the dependencies and the enviroment.

 ---